-I am Liz Drury, a professionally trained voiceover artist, broadcaster and actor, based in North Lincolnshire, and just over the river from Hull in East Yorkshire.
-I’ve been working as a voiceover artist since 2013, I have worked on projects for films, radio and TV commercials, documentaries, telephony, animation, narration, e-learning and audio tours.
+I’m Liz Drury, a professionally trained voiceover artist, broadcaster and actor, based in North Lincolnshire, and just over the river from Hull in East Yorkshire.
+I’ve been working as a voiceover artist since 2013, and I’ve worked on projects for films, radio and TV commercials, documentaries, telephony, corporate narration, e-learning and audio tours.
 Every project I take on is delivered with the highest attention to detail and my commitment to my work is reflected in my testimonials.
 Previous clients have described me as a delight to work with, enthusiastic and an excellent communicator.

 In 1998 I began working at Channel Seven which was the local cable TV channel for North and North East Lincolnshire.
 During this time, I worked mostly in front of the camera as a presenter but occasionally I was asked to record voiceovers for short documentaries or for adverts for the channel.
-At this point I had received no formal training as a voiceover artist but the range within my voice had been spotted by the channel and was widely used within my work for various voice projects.
+At this point I had received no formal training as a voiceover artist but I found that it was something I had a natural flair for.
 I decided to halt my career in television in 2002 to bring up my family but continued to record voiceovers as and when I was approached.

 It was during my time living in the USA that my voiceover skills reached a new level.
 My husband had been asked to go and work there for a couple of years so the whole family moved with him.
 As I was unable to work initially, I used this time to embark on some training.
 As a lover of the performing arts, I took acting classes and singing lessons and then finally decided to undertake several months of intensive vocal coaching with Edge Studios, a well-respected trainer of voiceover artists.